 Objective: Provide original data analysis on pertinent topics, provide custom transportation demographic, social, economic, and housing analysis as requested.
 Manage and coordinate data to support transportation and other planning activities.
 Ensure the availability, accessibility, and dissemination of geospatial and demographic data to State agencies, local governments, and other data users.
-Enhance the MPO's Performance-Based Planning and Programing capabilities, increase public transparency, and better integrate Transportation Performance Management into the transportation planning process.
+Enhance the MPO's Performance-Based Planning and Programing capabilities, increase public transportation, and better integrate Transportation Performance Management into the transportation planning process.

 - a.
 Monitor, coordinate, and provide leadership for activities related to the Rhode Island Geographic Information System (RIGIS) and the use of GIS technology within Rhode Island to support initiatives to implement or use the technology, and to manage and provide access to a common database of geographically-referenced information including: - Continue to partner with all State agencies actively using GIS to further implement a centralized and common database, application, and mapping resource. - Foster participation in the RI Municipal GIS User Group. - Update the RIGIS Event Calendar and inform the RIGIS community of newsworthy announcements and upcoming events. - Provide technical assistance to municipalities and State agencies in the coordinated development and use of GIS data. - b.
 Coordinate with State agencies, municipalities, and others on the integration and sharing of data. - c.
 Develop transportation, land use, population, employment, and housing data analysis, visualizations of the data, and share with State, federal, regional, and local agencies. - d.
 Ascertain needs, requirements, benefits, and costs for conducting a transportation survey of all the households in the state. - e.
 Continue work with the Data Committee to maintain open lines of communication between State agencies and to identify information gaps that exist, assess the reasons for these gaps, and suggest steps that could be taken to resolve them in the short, medium, and long term.
 Maintain a "data phone book," a searchable document that would give a brief description of the existing datasets created by the various State agencies, a contact person, and instructions for acquiring the data.
 Make formal recommendations to State agencies on existing data gaps, data governance best practices, and recommend data purchases. - f.
-Continue management and oversight of the Rhode Island Land Use Training Collaborative.
+Continue to provide land use / MPO education and training to municipal planning and zoning boards and commissions to assist in compliance with state and federal laws relating to land use, transportation, and MPO planning issues.
+Deliver training regularly each quarter and continue to provide technical planning assistance to municipalities regarding land use, transportation, and MPO responsibilities. - g.
+Provide technical assistance and planning expertise on land use and MPO planning issues to the RI Agricultural Lands Preservation Commission; Green Building Council; Grow Smart RI; RI Natural Heritage Preservation Commission; RI Recreation Resources Review Committee; Rhode Island Historic Preservation and Heritage Commission; Rhode Island h.
+Transportation Performance Management Dashboard: Develop and maintain a dashboard of federally required, and State priority, performance measures designed to help benchmark and track the State's progress in achieving the goals and targets outlined in the Long-Range Transportation Plan: Moving Forward RI 2040.
+The dashboard will focus on Transportation Performance Management, and 2-year and 4-year targets as required by FAST-Act reporting guidelines.
+The 2-year and 4-year targets are required in the areas of roadway safety, infrastructure condition, and highway performance.
+State priority performance areas will be included in a second phase.
+The dashboard will be updated annually with compiled data, or relevant web links.
+Staff may also work with RIDOT and DOA Information Technology resources as needed to develop the ESRI map online.